Sophie’s Place lets children and youth

 - In many cases, Cybertip.ca reaches out to services like Instagram and Snapchat to intervene in the moment to help get the account of the sextorter disabled.
 Cybertip.ca staff work closely with the Support Services team to assist youth in crisis and help youth get through the incident.

-- If your intimate image has been shared without your consent, you can also report here.
+- If your intimate image has been shared without your consent:

 Sextortion is the fastest growing crime